AStartledRaccoon/NEA-OCR-Project/README.md

     - [ ] An upload button that opens a file browser
     - [ ] Preview window allowing the user to crop their image
     - [ ] Ability to view the output and save it in a different format if the user wishes
-- [ ] User can upload photos of printed text to be scanned (in png format)
+- [ ] User can upload photos of printed text to be scanned (in PNG or JPEG format)
 - [ ] Preview and crop photos before scanning
 - [ ] Find text, scan it and output it to a .txt file or alternatively export to a file of the user's choice